Decorating & Design

 Question: I just bought a beautiful condo in Old Montreal.
 I’d like to have a dining area next to the window, a round table with four chairs and drapery panels instead of the blind.
 The previous owner had a television over the mantel, but I’d prefer a mirror for more modern Parisian style.
 Any suggestions? — Claudia, Montreal

 Answer: You definitely have a great space to work with!
 To brighten up the room, start by painting your walls a soft, creamy white like Benjamin Moore’s Cloud White.
 Look for a tulip-shaped dining table with a black base.
+In addition, you might also want to consider having replacement windows with the help of professional new window installation services.

 (Source: Saarien Round Dining Table in Rosewood & Black, starting at $2,775, dwr.com)